Clery Act compliance training is provided by the NOVA Police, the Office of Emergency Management, the NOVACares Office and the NOVA Clery Coordinator.

 Dealing With Difficult People

 Words matter!
 What we say and how we say it can be the difference between a fight and voluntary compliance with police and security direction.
 The words we choose, our tone, pitch, volume along with our non-verbal cues can further our customer service goals, and in the case of a toxic situation, defuse it in a positive manner.
-How we speak and interact with others can also reduces complaints and enhance our reputation as caring professionals.
+How we speak and interact with others can also reduce complaints and enhance our reputation as caring professionals.
 The long-term benefit of this reputation is closer cooperation between police and security and the communities we serve.
 The benefits of this training are not limited to public safety professionals; the principles covered in the training can also be used for more effective and amicable communications between spouses and between parents and children.

 Based on the principles of Verbal Judo, this entertaining 60-minute class presented by a certified Verbal Judo trainer covers: